TsinghuaDatabaseGroup/DB-GPT/README_en.md

 #### 1. Prerequisites

-- PostgreSQL v12 or higher
+- PostgreSQL v12 (Our development tests are based on PostgreSQL v12 and we do not guarantee compatibility with other versions of PostgreSQL.)

     > Make sure your database supports remote connection ([link](https://support.cpanel.net/hc/en-us/articles/4419265023383-How-to-enable-remote-PostgreSQL-access))